 Normally, Gran is my guardian angel, but at moments like this, one of her principles gets painfully in the way—the principle that you must be honest.
 Not just to a few close people, but to everybody... all the time.
 Secrecy hides in the long grass of treason, is one of her favorite proverbs.
 She’s convinced that honesty and integrity will set you free.
 Maybe not right away, but eventually.
 So talk I did when long lines of journalists showed up at the doorstep of our rickety home.

 When I enter the kitchen, Gran is nowhere to be seen.
-I briefly hold my hands under the water tap, then dry them by rubbing them over my hair in a feeble attempt to tame the jungle on my head into something more presentable.
-I cross the hallway, open the door that leads to the furniture graveyard we call our living room, and step inside.
+I briefly hold my hands under the tap, then dry them by rubbing them over my hair in a feeble attempt to tame the jungle on my head into something presentable.
+I cross the hallway, open the door into the furniture graveyard we call our living room, and step inside.

-On the sofa with the big floral print and giant scorch marks sits a big—no, enormous—man, wearing a crumpled, smudgy suit.
-He completely covers the full width of the couch like a melting marshmallow in the sun.
-His belly stretches his shirt to the breaking point, testing the buttons that barely manage to fulfill their assigned task.
-Even with the top two buttons undone, the collar of his shirt cuts so deeply into the soft flesh of his neck that it disappears all but completely.
+On the sofa a big, no, enormous, man covers the full width of the couch like a marshmallow melting in the sun.
+Underneath his crumpled suit, his belly stretches the stained shirt to the breaking point.
+Even with the top two buttons undone, the collar cuts so deeply into the soft flesh of his neck that it all but disappears.

 “Hello, my name is York, York Longshot.
 And you must be...”
 He casually glances at a smudgy piece of paper.
 “Maxime Kwintens.”